nlfiedler/zorigami/README.md

 Started as a project named "akashita", with a basic [Python](https://www.python.org) implementation that uploaded tarballs to Glacier.
-Used ZFS commands to create a snapshot of the dataset, then `tar` and `split` to produce "pack" files of reasonable size.
+Used ZFS commands to create a snapshot of the dataset, then `tar` and `split` to produce "pack" files of a reasonable size.

 ### February 2016